pramsey/pramsey.github.io/_posts/2020-12-09-mapbox-morrison.md

 Actually, no, it seems to be a passable **monetization** model, for some businesses.
 It's a shitty open source model though.

 * MongoDB has an open source core, and sells a bunch of proprietary enterprise add-ons.
 They've grown very fast and might even reach sufficient velocity to escape their huge VC valuation (or they may yet be sucked into the singularity).
-* Cloudera before them reached huge valuations selling proprietry add-ons around the open Hadoop ecosystem.
+* Cloudera before them reached huge valuations selling proprietary add-ons around the open Hadoop ecosystem.
 * MySQL flirted with an open core model for many years, but mostly stuck to spreading FUD about the GPL in order to get customers to pay them for proprietary licenses.

 Easily the strangest part of the MySQL model was trash-talking the very open source license **they chose** to place their open source software under.